Railways Act 1993

 The Railways Act 1993 (c.
-43) was introduced by John Major's Conservative government and passed on 5 November 1993.
+43) is an act of the Parliament of the United Kingdom, introduced by John Major's Conservative government and passed on 5 November 1993.
 It provided for the restructuring of the British Railways Board (BRB), the public corporation that owned and operated the national railway system.

 Background

 While the administration of Margaret Thatcher had not done so, the Major government were determined to privatise British Rail.
 Railways in the 18th and 19th centuries had originally been built and run with private capital, but subsidised heavily by Parliament and communities who gave land for building through compulsory purchase.
-Rail was increasingly regulated, for instance under the Railways Act 1921, but was finally nationalised by the Transport Act 1947.
+Rail was increasingly regulated, for instance under the Railways Act 1921 (11 & 12 Geo.
+5. c.
+55), but was finally nationalised by the Transport Act 1947 (10 & 11 Geo.
+6. c.
+49).
 Calls for reform of the nationalised system combined with people who believed only the private sector could run rail to ensure better service for passengers at less cost.
-This led to the Railways Act 1993.
+This led to the Railways Act 1993 to facilitate privatisation.

 Contents

 The legislation created a new regulatory regime for the railways, with the establishment of the Rail Regulator (dealing with the monopoly and dominant elements of the industry, principally Railtrack) and the Director of Passenger Rail Franchising, whose role was to sell passenger rail franchises to the private sector.

 A few residual responsibilities of the British Railways Board remained with BRB (Residuary) Ltd.